JanneMattila/azure-firewall-and-network-testing/workloads/private-aci/README.md

 > Instances of the following services can access a network-restricted container registry
 > if the registry's allow trusted services setting is enabled (the default)

+After image is successfully pulled and ACI is running, then User Defined Routes (UDR) and Network Security Groups (NSG) can be used for controlling the traffic from the ACI.